 - Madness Mantra: "It should've been me, It should've been me," says Ben after he thinks Gwen has been killed.

-- Running Gag: Tetrax, regarding his friend Gluto having never-before-mentioned abilities."Who knew?"
+- Running Gag: Tetrax, regarding his friend Gluto having never-before-mentioned abilities.
+Even Myaxx says this when it's found out that Azmuth was actually a Grey Matter."Who knew?"

 - Taking the Bullet: Gluto wraps around a blaster aimed at Gwen, and is splattered by the discharge.
 He gets better.